The Origins of Virtue

-From this argument Ridley argues that society operates best in groups of around 150 individuals, which he suggests is the level at which humans are capable of being sure about which members to cooperate with and which to exclude.
+From this, Ridley argues that society operates best in groups of around 150 individuals, which he suggests is the level at which humans are capable of being sure about which members to cooperate with and which to exclude.
 Although he avoids drawing any specific political points, Ridley ends his book by arguing for a smaller state operating on a more local level.